Priyanka-NAM/Indeed/README.md

 ## Master branch - master code/final working code.
 ## Develop branch - developer code.

-1. Create your own branch from develop with the branch name as <you name>/<user story> (Ex: vamsichalamolu/IND-3).
+1. Create your own branch from develop with the branch name as {you name}/{user story} (Ex: vamsichalamolu/IND-3).
 2. After done with your implemenatations in your local branch, please complie the code in your local branch and make sure it does not break.
 3. After successful compilation, please create a pull request to merge your local branch to develop branch.
 4. The pull request should be reviewed by anyone of our teammates.